alexanderthclark/insight_sample/README.md

 I've set the defaults in the file to download less data than I used for my project.
 This is done for speed.

 See https://www.bls.gov/tus/ for additional documentation and data on the American Time Use Survey.
+This is necessary to interpret variable names as they follow a naming convention.
+Those time use variables prefixed by a 't' refer to time spent on the activity throughout the day.
+I create, without the 't,' variables for time use before bed.

 See https://www.ipums.org/ for an ATUS data extract system.

 ### feature selection
 *simplified_feat_selection_function.py* is a function that runs two random forests to give a list of features that meet an importance threshold.
 I also used lasso regularization on a dataset that dropped the users not experiencing sleeplessness.